 Sea turtles are amazing and beautiful creatures, but few people realise just how big they can get.
-Some of them grow to three metres long and they can weigh as much as 750 kilograms, and many of them have stunningly beautiful shells.
+Some of them grow to three metres long, weighing as much as 750 kilograms, and many of them have stunningly beautiful shells.
 However, this is where the problem lies for many species of turtle - they are poached for their shells to the point where they are now close to extinction.
 This, alongside the damage that is often caused to their natural habitats, is why sea turtle conservation is so important.

-What we do know though is that all 7 species need concerted conservation efforts if they are to survive.
+What we do know is that conservation efforts are desperately needed for all 7 species if they are to survive.

 Sea turtles are relatively defenceless to human actions, despite what their shell would have you believe.
 Some of the things most affecting their numbers include: